nus-cs2103-AY2021S1/tp/docs/UserGuide.md

    - **`list`** : List the exercises

-   - **`add e/situp r/10 c/this is a comment`** : Adds a sit-up exercise log of 10 reps, with a comment of "this is a comment", to the FitMyAbs record.
+   - **`add e/Sit ups r/10 c/this is a comment`** : Adds a "Sit ups" exercise log of 10 reps, with a comment of "this is a comment", to the FitMyAbs record.

-   - **`edit`**`4 c/no abs were hurt` : Edits the log at index 4, with a comment of no abs were hurt.
+   - **`edit`**`4 c/no abs were hurt` : Edits the log at index 4, with a comment of "no abs were hurt".

    - **`delete 3`** : Deletes the 3rd workout.